achaudhry/adhan/README.md

 ## Instructions
 1. Install git: Go to raspberry pi terminal (command line interface) and install `git`
-  * `sudo apt-get install git`
+  * `$ sudo apt-get install git`
-2. Clone repo: Clone this repository in your raspberry pi in your `home` directory.
-(Tip: run `cd ~` to go to your home directory)
+2. Clone repo: Clone this repository on your raspberry pi in your `home` directory.
+(Tip: run `$ cd ~` to go to your home directory)
-  * `git clone git@github.com:achaudhry/adhan.git`
+  * `$ git clone git@github.com:achaudhry/adhan.git`
   * After doing that you should see an `adhan` direcotry in your `home` directory.
-3. Go to `adhan` directory: `cd adhan`
+3. Go into `adhan` directory: `$cd adhan`
 4. Open `updateAzaanTimers.py` in your favorite editor.
-For instance, `nano` is a simple one: `nano updateAzaanTimers.py`
+For instance, `nano` is a simple one: `$ nano updateAzaanTimers.py`

 ## Configuration
 The original python script is super configurable.
 Please see the [manual](http://praytimes.org/manual) for advanced instructions.
 However, below are the three basic things you'll need to change to get it up and running.

-1. Set the latitude and longitude so it can calculate accurate prayer times for that location.
+* Set the latitude and longitude so it can calculate accurate prayer times for that location.
 Modify the following lines:
 ```
 #Set latitude and longitude here
 #--------------------
 lat = 42.288788
 long = -71.551678
 ```
-2. Set adhan time [calculation method](http://praytimes.org/manual#Set_Calculation_Method).
+* Set adhan time [calculation method](http://praytimes.org/manual#Set_Calculation_Method).
 Modify the following line:
 ```
 PT.setMethod('ISNA')
 ```
-3. And finally, set the time-zone.
+* And finally, set the time-zone.
 In the following example it's set to Eastern time hence the `-5`.
 The `1` after `-5` is for daylight saving.
 ```
 times = PT.getTimes((now.year,now.month,now.day), (lat, long), -5, 1)
 ```